Curiosity (EP)

 Curiosity is the second extended play (EP) by Canadian singer-songwriter Carly Rae Jepsen.
 It was released on February 14, 2012, by 604, Schoolboy, and Interscope Records.
 Initially listed on the iTunes Store with a full-length tracklist, Curiosity was cut down to a six-song EP just days before its release.
 The full-length album titled Kiss was released 7 months later containing only two songs from the EP on its standard edition.
-Musically, Curiosity is a pop album influenced by several genres such as dance-pop, folk, and R&B, while its lyrical content is mostly about love.
+Curiosity is an electropop and pop EP, and its tracks are influenced by various genres such as dance-pop and R&B. The EP's lyrical content is mostly about love.

-Upon its release, Curiosity received generally positive reviews from contemporary music, with many praising the quality of the tracks and labeling it mainstream.
-Commercially, the EP peaked at number six on the Canadian Albums Chart.
-Its lead single, "Call Me Maybe", was a commercial success, topping the charts in several countries and is one of the best-selling singles of all time, with over 18 million copies sold.
-The title track served as the EP's second and final single almost a year later, and was modestly successful in Jepsen's home country of Canada.
+Curiosity was praised for its quality of the tracks and was labelled mainstream.
+It peaked at number six on the Canadian Albums Chart.
+The lead single, "Call Me Maybe", was a commercial success, topping the charts in several countries and is one of the best-selling singles of all time, with over 18 million copies sold.
+The title track served as the second and final single almost a year later, and was modestly successful in Jepsen's home country of Canada.

 Background

 Jepsen's second studio album was initially planned to be released on February 14, 2012; however, she chose not to release it because she wanted to make sure she "got the second CD right.
 I think I got a little nervous about the idea of the sophomore being a little less-than because it's so rushed.
 So I wanted to give myself the time to not feel that pressure."
 She then worked with songwriter Josh Ramsay and producer Ryan Stewart on most of the album's tracks.

 Jepsen's songwriting process was inspired by her life and friends.
 After the recording sessions were completed, Curiosity was announced as a full-length album, with a digital release date confirmed for February 14, 2012.
 A few days before its official release, however, the label decided to change the format of the album, turning it into an extended play.
-The songs cut from the album "Lost and Found", "Alice In Wonderland", "Dear Julien", "Europe" and "Angels" came to have their preview on iTunes Canada, before having changed album to EP.